 - 2 teaspoons activated charcoal

 In a small bowl, stir together the castile soap and oil.
 Add the rice flour, baking soda, and activated charcoal.
 The mixture may bubble up a bit.
 Keep stirring until smooth and creamy.
-Store in an airtight container and store in cool, dry place.
+Store in an airtight container in a cool, dry place.

-To use, splash face with a little water so it is damp.
-Take 1-2 teaspoons of the scrub and gently apply to the face with fingertips in small, circular motions, being careful to avoid the area around the eyes.
-To use as a mask, let the scrub sit on the face for 10 minutes for extra oil-absorbing benefits.
+To use, splash your face with a little water, so it is damp.
+Take 1–2 teaspoons of the scrub and gently apply to the face with fingertips in small, circular motions, being careful to avoid the area around the eyes.
+To use as a mask, let the scrub sit on the face for 10 minutes to maximize its oil-absorbing benefits.
 Rinse with lukewarm water and pat face dry.